Culture-to-Culture Image Translation and User Evaluation: Results

-Table \ref{Table 3} reports the scores of each object class (vase, sofa, pillow, and lamp) and group ($E$, $O \to E$, $E \to O$, $O$) in the third section of the questionnaire, averaged over N respondents.
 To search for evidence supporting Hypothesis 1, we considered Q1: `Which object best represents European culture and tradition?'
-To support Hypothesis 2, we considered Q2: `Which object do you like the most?'
-In both cases, we showed each respondent two $E$ vs. $E \to O$ and two $O$ vs. $O \to E$ comparisons for each object class and assigned the score of $1$ to the winner of each comparison.
-After averaging over two comparisons and N respondents per object class/group, the maximum score obtained in each cell of the table is 1 (which happens if a group, say $E$, is always selected by all respondents for that object), and the sum of two competing groups (say, $E$ and $E \to O$) is 1 as well.
+Specifically, we showed each respondent two $E$ vs. $E \to O$ and two $O$ vs. $O \to E$ comparisons for each object class and assigned a score of $1$ to the winner of each comparison (i.e., we always compared the original object with its culturized counterpart).
+After averaging over two comparisons and N respondents per object class/group, it can be verified that the maximum score in each cell of the table is 1 (which happens if a group, say $E$, is always preferred to the competing group $E \to O$ by all respondents for that object class), and the sum of two competing groups (say, $E$ and $E \to O$) is 1 as well.
+Analyses were performed using a one-sample T-test: in the $E$ vs. $E \to O$ comparisons, we checked if the average number of times that $E$ was selected $\mu_{E} > 0.5$ with $\alpha=0.05$; in the $O$ vs. $O \to E$ comparison, we checked if $\mu_{O \to E} > 0.5$.